-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Hancock Compressor Project involving construction and operation of facilities by Millennium Pipeline Company, LLC (Millennium) in Delaware County, New York.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Valley Lateral Project involving construction and operation of facilities by Millennium Pipeline Company, LLC (Millennium) in Orange County, New York.
 The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
 You can make a difference by providing us with your specific comments or concerns about the project.
 Your comments should focus on the potential environmental effects, reasonable alternatives, and measures to avoid or lessen environmental impacts.
 Your input will help the Commission staff determine what issues they need to evaluate in the EA.
 To ensure that your comments are timely and properly recorded, please send your comments so that the Commission receives them in Washington, DC on or before August 5, 2015.

 This notice is being sent to the Commission's current environmental mailing list for this project.
 State and local government representatives should notify their constituents of this planned project and encourage them to comment on their areas of concern.